PremoWeb/chadburn/README.md

 - `job-exec`: this job is executed inside of a running container.
 - `job-run`: runs a command inside of a new container, using a specific image.
-- `job-local`: runs the command inside of the host running ofelia.
+- `job-local`: runs the command inside of the host running Chronos.
 - `job-service-run`: runs the command inside a new "run-once" service, for running inside a swarm

 See [Jobs reference documentation](docs/jobs.md) for all available parameters.